mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 If you pick up your daily life with consciousness, that daily life very naturally becomes conceptualized, [seeing] objects.
 Then immediately it becomes a red light; sometimes it becomes a yellow light.
 A flashing light comes up: is this good or bad?
 Or is this your experience you did?
 If you do something, immediately there is experience; that experience is nothing but a flashing light.
 Most people are very confused by these flashing lights.
 It’s not necessary to ignore it, because it is something you have to take responsibility for.
 But on the other hand, you cannot stop your life.
 All we have to do is aim at the ideal beautiful image of human life, which is called Buddha, and we have to move toward it, day by day.
 That is the final goal we have to do, practically.

-I always tell you about [shikantaza](glossary#shikantaza): just turn on the switch.
+I always tell you about *shikantaza*: just turn on the switch.
 This is a very simple practice.
 It is too simple to understand, [really].
 But this is an urgent need we have to do.

 Within this urgent need of just turning on the switch, there are lots of questions.
 Always the question is left: is this correct?
 Yes or no; always.
 All you have to do is turn on the switch, and lots of questions [come up]: “Is that right?”
 “Is that wrong?”
 Whatever those questions are, put them aside.
 By practice and study, behind the switch there is lots of philosophical and psychological background.
 By studying this background, maybe *sometimes* the questions are solved.
 “Oh, Katagiri was wrong.”
 Or, “Katagiri was right.”
 Sometimes you can solve questions immediately... but sometimes not.
 So this ... turning on the switch every day, that is nothing to add to daily routine.
 If you say something about this, that is nothing but adding the frost to the snow.